Gunsobal/Xmlary/docs/xmlmessage.md

 __NOTE:__ The build function does not need to be public, but it's often convenient in case this particular bit of XML generation needs to be re-used.

 However we do not want to hardcode the values for our XML so we need to specify some parameters for our class.
-Ideally we would want to have properties for any of the fields which contain values that might change so our class would do the following changes to our class
+Ideally we would want to have properties for any of the fields which contain values that might change so we would do the following changes to our class

 ```php
 class ProductOrder extends XmlMessage